numpy/numpy/doc/source/reference/c-api.array.rst

         is deleted (presumably after your calculations are complete), its contents will be copied back into *op* and the *op* array will be made writeable again.
-If *op* is not writeable to begin with, then an error is raised.
-If *op* is not already an array, then this flag has no effect.
+If *op* is not writeable to begin with, or if it is not already an array, then an error is raised.

     .. c:var:: NPY_ARRAY_BEHAVED